-In Gaelic, thrift is called tonn a’ chladaich which means beach wave.
-This name refers to the wave-like appearance fields of these flowers have when blowing in the wind.
+In Gaelic, thrift is called tonn a’ chladaich, which means beach wave.
+This name refers to the wave-like appearance of fields of these flowers when blowing in the wind.

-In floriography (also referred to as the Victorian language of flowers), thrift flowers symbolize sympathy, as referenced in the text, The Language of Flowers: An Alphabet of Floral Emblems which was originally published in 1857.
+In floriography (also known as the Victorian language of flowers), thrift flowers symbolize sympathy, as mentioned in The Language of Flowers: An Alphabet of Floral Emblems, which was initially published in 1857.

 Thrift Flower Colors and Their Symbolic Meanings